OpenTechSchool/python-beginners/docs/en/simple_drawing.rst

 out the *signature* of a function (that is the syntax and semantics of it, say, number of parameters and their meaning) you can use ``help(turtle.color)``.

+Press the `q` key to exit the help again.

 .. caution::

     If you misdrew anything, you can tell turtle to erase its drawing board